fommil/fpmortals/manuscript/under-review.md

 -   `case object` also known as *singletons*
 -   `sealed trait` also known as *coproducts*

+with no members other than the constructor parameters.

+A `sealed trait` containing only singletons is equivalent to an `enum` in Java and is a more descriptive replacement for `Boolean` or `Int` feature flags.

 In fact singletons are just products in disguise, so we can think about data in terms of *products* and *coproducts*.
+Products implement coproducts by extending them, but products are `final` and cannot be extended.

 The collective name for products and coproducts is *Algebraic Data Type* (ADT), an unfortunate and unrelated name collision with the algebras that we seen in the previous chapter.
-In this case, we compose data structures out of the `AND` and `XOR` algebra: a product (`case class`) always has every field, but a coproduct (`sealed trait`) must only be one of the possible implementations.
+In this case, we compose data structures out of the `AND` and `XOR` algebra: a product (`case class`) always has every field, but a coproduct (`sealed trait`) can be only one of the possible implementations.

 It is important that we use `sealed trait`, not just `trait`, when defining a data structure.
-Sealing a trait means that all implementations must be defined in the same file, allowing the compiler to know about them in pattern match exhaustivity checks and in macros to eliminate boilerplate.
+Sealing a trait means that all implementations must be defined in the same file, allowing the compiler to know about them in pattern match exhaustivity checks and in macros that eliminate boilerplate.

-When we introduce a type parameter into a `sealed trait` or `case class`, we call it a *Generalised Algebraic Data Type*. `List` is a
+When we introduce a type parameter into a `sealed trait` or `case class`, we call it a *Generalised Algebraic Data Type* (GADT). `List` is a GADT:
-GADT:

 {lang="text"}
 ~~~~~~~~